New Paragraph

 An Enduring Power of Attorney will make decisions regarding your financial and legal matters on your behalf when and if you lose the capacity to make your own decisions.

-An Enduring Guardianianship document is a legal document where you appoint an individual to have the power to make decisions regarding your health in the event that you lose the capacity to make those decisions yourself.
+An Enduring Guardianianship document is a legal document where you appoint an individual to have the power to make decisions regarding your health and lifestyle in the event that you lose the capacity to make those decisions yourself.
 The responsibilities of an Enduring Guardian cease if you pass away.

 If you have any questions regarding Power of Attorney, Enduring Guardianship or any other living documents, please consult the list of frequently asked questions below.
 Conversely, when you book an appointment with me, I am more than happy to answer any questions you may have.